 Venture beyond that mixed bag of grated Mozzarella and cheddar with our guide to more adventurous pizza cheese.
 Have you tried all these cheeses on a wood fired pizza yet?

 Let’s start with one from left field – Gouda.
-Yes that cheery red wheel of Dutchness is from a town by the same name in the Netherlands and is a surprisingly good cheese for pizza.
+Yes that cheery red wheel of Dutchness is from a town by the same name in the Netherlands.
+And this is a surprisingly good cheese for pizza.
 The smoked version provides extra flavour and is particularly tasty with meaty ingredients like pulled pork, or chicken.
 Try mixing in a ratio of one to four with Mozzarella.
-Gouda also happens to be one of the healthiest cheeses because it contains large amounts of vitamin K2 which is said to protect against cancer, heart disease and promotes strong bones and young skin.
+Gouda also happens to be one of the healthiest cheeses.
+Because it contains large amounts of vitamin K2 which is said to protect against cancer, heart disease and promotes strong bones and young skin.
 Gouda has more K2 than the better known sources of liver, grass-fed butter and egg yolks.

 A soft goats cheese can offer a strong flavour and a creamy texture when melted.
 Great for the dairy intolerant, a goat cheese can substitute for other cheese or can be used in conjunction with Mozzarella.
 Goats cheese also has the advantage of balancing sweet flavours.
 Try adding fresh fig, pear or caramelised onions to a goats cheese pizza for a sophisticated sweet-savoury taste.